MakeSchool/institutional-plan/student-affairs/jedi.md

   4. Ensuring that the interaction between staff and students aligns with our overall mission of creating an equitable and inclusive learning environment

-### Information on Committees formed under the JEDI Council
+### Information on Committees and/or Groups formed under the JEDI Council

 #### Student JEDI Committee
+Details coming soon!

+#### JEDI Reading Group
+Details coming soon!